Britt-reeves/RenasTechDaisy/02_JAVA/src/labs/lab03.md

             //            if the number can be divisible by 3, 5 and 15,
 //            then it should only be displayed in Divisibel By15' section
             //
-            //            if the number can be divisible by 3 but cannot be divisible by 15, then it should only be displayed in DivisibelBy3' section
+            //            if the number can be divisible by 3 but cannot be divisible by 15,
+            //then it should only be displayed in DivisibelBy3' section
             //
-            //            if the number can be divisible by 5 but cannot be divisible by 15, then it should only be displayed in DivisibelBy5' section
+            //            if the number can be divisible by 5 but cannot be divisible by 15,
+            //then it should only be displayed in DivisibelBy5' section
             //